qBioTurin/epischool-abm/README.md

 There are two different contagion models:

 - Aerosol [3]: accumulation of quanta concentration in the main places and of quanta inhaled for each agent.
 Type of ventilation used: 3 ACH (Air Changes per Hour)<sup>1</sup>.
 - Contact [4]: accumulation of the contact time among a susceptible agent and an infected one.
-We considered a contact area of 2.1 - 2.1 m<sup>2</sup>}.
+We considered a contact area of 2.1 * 2.1 m<sup>2</sup>}.

 <sup>1</sup> Air Changes per Hour (ACH) means that in 1 hour 300.000 L (or analogous 300 m<sup>2</sup>) of external air are entered into the considere room.

 ## HOW TO USE IT
 To run a configuration you need to create a configuration file (with .conf extension) specifying the values to assign for each (or for some) parameters (described below).
-In the ExampleOfConfigurationFile directory you can find some examples of configuration files.
-After that you can run the created configuration in this way:
+In the *ExampleOfConfigurationFile* directory you can find some examples of configuration files.
+After that, you can run the configuration in this way:
 ```
 ./start.sh ConfigurationFileName NumberOfThreads
 ```